johnpatrickmorgan/TCACoordinators/README.md

 }
 ```

-The coordinator's reducer defines any logic for presenting and dismissing screens, and uses `forEachIndexedRoute` to further apply the `Screen` reducer to each screen in the `routes` array:
+The coordinator's reducer defines any logic for presenting and dismissing screens, and uses `forEachRoute` to further apply the `Screen` reducer to each screen in the `routes` array:

 ```swift
 struct IndexedCoordinator: ReducerProtocol {